RoadieHQ/marketing-site/content/docs/integrations/firehydrant/index.md

 After you have added your preferred name and description to the bot, you should be presented with a bot token.
 Copy this token to clipboard and continue to step 2

 ### Step 2: Store the token in Roadie
-Visit `https://<tenant-name>.roadie.so/administration/settings/secrets` and enter the token value from above into `FIREHYDRANT_PERSONAL_TOKEN`.
+Visit `https://<tenant-name>.roadie.so/administration/settings/secrets` and enter the token value from above into `FIREHYDRANT_BOT_TOKEN`.

 ### Step 3: Configure FireHydrant services to match Roadie service names